Top Things to Do in Bilbao Besides a Visit to the Guggenheim

 Take a stroll along the river Nervión

-Like the Thames in London, the Seine in Paris, and the Danube in Budapest, the Nervión river has shaped the history and character of Bilbao.
-It has allowed the city’s trade and shipbuilding industry to grow, turning it one of the most progressive cities in the whole of Spain.
+Like the Thames in London, the Seine in Paris, and the Danube in Budapest, the Nervión river has uniquely shaped Bilbao’s history and character.
+It has allowed the city’s trade and shipbuilding industry to grow, turning it into one of the most progressive cities in the whole of Spain.
 Following the footpath that runs along both sides of the river is a perfectly slow way to witness the mundaneness of local living as well as the beauty of some of Bilbao’s landmarks.
 It traverses the whole strip from Bilbao’s city hall to the more residential parts of Deusto and Zorrotzaure.

 You’ll see people doing their early morning jog, elderly people enjoying the sun, commuters mounted on public electric bikes cruising along the Bidegorri (bike lane), and five of Bilbao’s several bridges: the white Zubizuri bridge designed by Santiago Calatrava, the red and green La Salve bridge where the annual Red Bull cliff diving finals are held, the Pedro Arrupe footbridge in front of the University of Deusto, the Deusto bascule bridge that used to be raised and lowered to accommodate the passage of bigger ships along the river, and the emblematic Euskalduna bridge.

-During this walk, you will also be able to see the Guggenheim Museum, the University of Deusto (the oldest Jesuit university in Spain — after all, the founder of the Jesuit order St. Ignatius of Loyola is himself Basque), the Euskalduna Palace, and the Maritime Museum of Bilbao.
+During this walk, you’ll also see the Guggenheim Museum, the University of Deusto (the oldest Jesuit university in Spain — after all, the founder of the Jesuit order St. Ignatius of Loyola is himself Basque), the Euskalduna Palace, and the Maritime Museum of Bilbao.
 A short walk from the Guggenheim further from the river is the Museum of Fine Arts, which houses a good collection of paintings from both local and international artists.